 Officer Anderson is currently a member of the North Tarrant Regional SWAT Team where he serves as an operator and a K9 Handler.
 Officer Anderson is a Certifying Official for the National Narcotic Detector Dog Association (NNDDA).
 He serves as a Field Training Officer and as the President of the Southlake Police Officers’ Association.

-Brian Moen
+Officer Brian Moen (Retired)

 Spokane Co SO